zulip/zulip/templates/zerver/help/desktop-app-install-guide.md

 #### Homebrew

-1. Run `brew cask install zulip` in Terminal.
+1. Run the command `brew install --cask zulip` from a terminal.

-1. Run Zulip from `Applications`. <!-- TODO fact check -->
+1. Run Zulip from `Applications`.

-The app will update automatically to future versions. `brew upgrade` will also work, if you prefer.
+The app will update automatically to future versions.
+Alternatively, you can run the command `brew upgrade zulip` to immediately upgrade.

 {tab|windows}